sum1won/summod/README.md

 Enchanted mirror A2->A1

-Gossamer Cloth -> A1N1, const 0, hides 50
+Gossamer Cloth -> A2N2->A1N1, const 2-> 0, hides 25-> 50

-Imp Familiar +10 undead leadership
+Imp Familiar 1->10 undead leadership

 Lycantropos Amulet - #heal, -pathboost

-Manuel of Water Breathing N3, const 4, 200 points
+Manuel of Water Breathing N3W1->N3, const 6-> 4, Breathing 50->200 points

-Miraculous Cure-All Disease-Healer 5
+Miraculous Cure-All Disease-Healer 1->5

 Mirror of False Impressions-> A4->A2

-Pebble Pouch Range Strength/3->Strength, nratt 3
+Pebble Pouch Range Strength/3->Strength, nratt 1-> 3

 Pendant of Luck -> casts twist fate at the start of battle

-Pills of Water Breathing, A1, const 6, 80 points
+Pills of Water Breathing, A2->A1, const 4->6, 20->80 points

-Ring of Warning -> Patrol 25
+Ring of Warning -> Patrol 10->25

-Sea King Goblet, W2, const 4, 150 points
+Sea King Goblet, W3->W2, const 6->4, 100->150 points

 Skull talisman research requirement 0->2